 Interactive books, books that require the reader to do something, became popular with Herve Tullet’s incredible Press Here.
-The idea is to get kids physically engaging with the book.
-Which interactive picture books do kids think are the BEST, most fun, wonderful stories?
+The idea is to get kids physically and mentally engaged with the book in an interactive way.

 The Best Interactive Picture Books